minnib578/Computer_Vision/README.md

    * deformation: different shape/pose of the same objects
    * intraclass variation:differnt types of the same object
    * scale variation:Visual classes often exhibit variation in their siz

-* data-driven methods: k and distance choised, evaluation methods
+* Data-driven methods: k and distance choised, evaluation methods
    * Nearest Neighbor classifier:The nearest neighbor classifier will take a test image, compare it to every single one of the training images, and predict the label of the closest training image.One of the simplest possibilities is to compare the images pixel by pixel and add up all the differences.
-In other words, given two images and representing them as vectors I1,I2 , a reasonable choice for comparing them might be the L1 distance: (Manhattan) distance. vectoriation calculation
+In other words, given two images and representing them as vectors I1,I2 , a reasonable choice for comparing them might be the L1 distance or L2 distance:  using vectoriation calculation

+    * L1 (Manhattan) distance
         ![image](https://user-images.githubusercontent.com/63558665/120114755-a7b1f680-c14e-11eb-9122-f4c75d58a0b4.png)

     * L2 distance:(Euclidean) distance